Kidney Stone Symptoms: 10 Signs You Should Know

 4. Nausea and vomiting

-Kidney stones can cause nausea and vomiting, which is a common symptom.
-It occurs due to stimulation of the splanchnic nerves, which innervate the outer lining of the kidneys and stomach..
+Kidney stones commonly cause nausea and vomiting.
+These symptoms occur due to stimulation of the splanchnic nerves, which supply both the kidneys and the gastrointestinal tract.

 5. Pain or burning with urination